waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # IV.
 Lessons Learned & Tool Development

-- **Systematic Problem-Solving:** When faced with a navigation paradox, like on Route 22, I must avoid chaotic, repeated manual attempts.
+- **Systematic Problem-Solving:** When faced with a navigation paradox, I must avoid chaotic, repeated manual attempts.
 The correct approach is to trust the game state data (e.g., `navigable_warps`) as the source of truth and systematically eliminate possibilities.
 - **Efficient Debugging:** Repetitively running the same failing test case is inefficient.
 I must vary the test conditions (e.g., change the target destination) to gather new diagnostic data and isolate bugs more effectively.
 - **Immediate Action:** Deferring tasks like tool repair or documentation is a critical error.
 All maintenance and data logging must be done in the immediate turn of discovery to maintain a coherent internal state.
-- **Defeated Trainer Impassability (Confirmed):** Defeated trainers are impassable obstacles.
-This was confirmed by attempting to walk through the Youngster at (7,11).
 - **Victory Road 1F - Boulder/Steps Interaction (Confirmed):** Boulders cannot be pushed onto `steps` tiles.
 This was confirmed after multiple failed attempts to push the boulder at (6, 15) north onto the steps at (6, 14).
-- **`gem_pathfinder` Tool Status (FIXED):** The tool was rewritten from scratch after a system-level failure.
-The new A* implementation is robust and handles all known traversal mechanics.
-It is the primary tool for all navigation.

 # V. Future Development Ideas